Introduction

 - Consider market conditions: Results may vary in different market environments (trending vs. ranging)

 Need help?
-Contact support or check the FAQ section.
+Contact support or visit the Terminal to run your first strategy.